-- Strictly commercial advertising is not allowed through this program.
-If you intend to promote products or services, 100% of the sales and/or proceeds must support your program.
+- Strictly commercial advertising is prohibited.
+If you’re promoting products or services, 100% of the proceeds must go directly to supporting your program.

-- Your Google ads cannot link to pages that are primarily links to other websites.
+- Your ads must not link to pages that are primarily composed of links to other websites.

-- Your website cannot display Google AdSense ads or affiliate advertising links while participating in Google Ad Grants.
+- Your site can’t display Google AdSense ads or affiliate advertising links.

 Ad Grantees found in violation of any of these guidelines are subject to removal from the program.
 Google reserves the right to grant or deny an organization’s application or participation at any time, for any reason, and to supplement or amend these eligibility guidelines at any time.
 Selections are made at Google’s sole discretion, and are not subject to external review.